LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   ..
 Important::
-     This Camera object relies on C++ libraries, which are not distributed with :mod:`pip`.
+     This Camera object relies on C++ libraries, which are not distributed with ``pip``.
 They can only be used after a local install, after cloning the repo.

   ..
 Important::